-The Court held that documents produced by consortium members held by REA as part of an action of Horizon 2020 which have been qualified as confidential is a factor it should be mindful all when receiving an access to information request about such documents.
+The Court held that the REA should be mindful of the confidentiality of documents produced by consortium members which have been qualified as confidential and held by REA as part of an action of Horizon 2020 when receiving an access to information request about such documents.
 If such documents are protected from disclosure under Article 3 of Regulation 1290/2013, it did not imply a straightforward application of the exception under Article 4 of Regulation 1049/2001 for REA to withhold that information.
-REA should examine if, despite the confidential nature of that documents, if the exemption could be applied fully of partial and whether there is some information that could be nonetheless released without any harm to protected interests of the consortium members.
-The Court reminded EU bodies that when receiving an access to information request under Regulation 1049/2001, they should strike a balance between the public’ right to know and the interests of the parties at stake such as in the case at hand the interests of the consortium members of the iBorder Ctrl project.
+REA should examine if despite the confidential nature of the documents the exemption could be applied fully or partially and whether there is some information that could be nonetheless released without any harm to the protected interests of the consortium members.
+The Court reminded EU bodies that when receiving an access to information request under Regulation 1049/2001, they should strike a balance between the public’s right to know and the interests of the parties at stake such as the interests of the consortium members of the iBorder Ctrl project in the present case.

 The Court concluded its preliminary findings by stating that REA correctly examined if any information included in the documents concerned was protected by professional secrecy under Article 399 of the Treaty on the Functioning of the EU (TFEU) and therefore, they could not be released.